OneGov/onegov-cloud/src/onegov/foundation6/Readme.md

     npm install foundation-sites
     foundation new --framework sites --template zurb

-To update, copy contents of `node_modules/foundation_sites/scss` to foundation6/foundation/foundation.
+To update, use the provided command `onegov-foundation upgrade`.

 ## External dependencies